 The idea of DevConf originated with Robert MacLean in late 2013; the idea was to run an event for developers who could not attend the Developer User Group which happened outside of normal working hours.
 The first DevConf took place in 2016.
 DevConf is proudly run by Candice Herodotou and Robert MacLean.

 How much money do you make?

 Nothing.
-DevConf is designed to be cash neutral so there is no profit or loss made.
-DevConf has made a small profit each year (which is better than a loss) and that profit has been used to fund the following year as well as put into the Developer User Group.
+DevConf is designed to be cash neutral so there is no profit nor loss, however, DevConf has made a small surplus each year (which is better than a loss) and that surplus has been used to fund the following year as well as cover some of the community initiatives run by the Developer User Group.

-In 2016, some profit was used to fund trips to other 2 conferences to learn from those conferences and a UHK keyboard bought for each of the organisers (3 that year) as a gift at a cost of less than R10 000.
+In 2016, some of this surplus funded trips for two organisers to attend other conferences with the intention of learning from those events, and a UHK keyboard was bought for each of the organisers (3 that year) as a gift at a cost of less than R10 000.
 Since 2016, the organisers have not taken any funds out directly or indirectly.

 Yes, DevConf is auditted each year after the events.
 The Developer User Group is also audited annually and is fully compliant with SARS and CIPC.